-At Caspian, we invest heavily in both internal and external research to further support the development of our AI technology solutions that are underpinned by advanced data science.
+At Caspian, we invest heavily in both internal and external research to further support the development of our AI technology solutions and the advanced data science that underpins those solutions.

-This includes publishing papers, building relationships with research organisations, knowledge transfer partnerships and opportunities for internships and studentships.
+This includes published papers, relationships with research organisations, knowledge transfer partnerships and opportunities for internships and studentships.